CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ### SPLITTING A COMPANY AT A NON-DARKHAVEN SITE

-During the organization phase, a company at a non-Darkhaven site may split into two or more companies.
+During the organization phase, a company at a non-Haven site may split into two or more companies.
 The following instructions apply:

  - One of the companies may remain at the current site.
- - One of the companies may return to the nearest Darkhaven site indicated by the current site’s card.
+ - One of the companies may return to the nearest Haven site indicated by the current site’s card.
  - Any other companies must move to different sites using region movement.

 {: .note }